abaire/nxdk_pgraph_tests/README.md

 Golden test results from XBOX hardware are [available here](https://github.com/abaire/nxdk_pgraph_tests_golden_results)

+If you're interested in nv2a graphics debugging, check out [the wiki for this repo](https://github.com/abaire/nxdk_pgraph_tests/wiki) for tools and tips.

 ## Usage

 Tests will be executed automatically if no gamepad input is given within an initial timeout.